 These ‘monkey men’ came down from the mountains, raping, pillaging and destroying crops.

-He journeyed to Rome and returned with the relics of Abdon and Sennen, obscure Persian saints who were eaten by lions in the Arena of Rome, hidden in the false- bottom of a liquor barrel.
+He journeyed to Rome and returned with the relics of Abdon and Sennen, obscure Persian saints who were eaten by lions in the Arena of Rome.
+To prevent robbery, the relics were hidden in the false bottom of a liquor barrel, and carried on the back of a donkey.

-“La Sainte Tombe” in which their bones were supposedly stored has run with pure water ever since, defying scientific explanation.
+“La Sainte Tombe” in which their bones are supposedly stored, has run with pure water ever since, defying scientific explanation.

 Once a year the monks siphon out the water with a silver pump and hand out to pilgrims.